Frequently Asked Questions

 - Question: I complained to my boss about sexual harassment, but nothing was done about it.
 What can I do now?

 - Answer: An employer is responsible for taking immediate and corrective action in harassment and hostile environment situations related to anti-discrimination laws.
-If your employer has not corrected the situation after notification, you may contact the North Dakota Department of Labor for further information or to file a charge of discrimination.
+If your employer has not corrected the situation after notification, you may contact the North Dakota Department of Labor and Human Rights for further information or to file a charge of discrimination.
 For more information, see the Sexual Harassment in the Workplace brochure.

 - Question: Can my employer fire me without a reason?